Random optimization problems at fixed temperatures: Introduction

 \subsection{Road map}

 This paper is organized as follows.
 In Section~\ref{sec: Review}, we present some popular random optimization problems and review existing literature.
-After that, in Section~\ref{intro highlight}, we highlight the consequence of our results to one of the models; Section~\ref{intro cluster} is dedicated to the background on the cluster expansion - our primary technique throughout the paper.
-We follow up with the Heuristics in Section~\ref{intro heuristic}, Assumptions in Section~\ref{intro setup}, and the glossary of notations in Section~\ref{intro notations}.
-Section~\ref{sec mainres} is dedicated to the statement of our main results, which we apply to various optimization problems in Section~\ref{sec appl}.
-We present the proofs of the main results in Section~\ref{sec proofs} and finish by discussing the results and further questions in Section~\ref{sec future}.
+After that, in Section~\ref{intro highlight}, we highlight the consequence of our results to one of the models.
+We follow up with the assumptions in Section~\ref{intro setup} and heuristics in Section~\ref{intro heuristic}.
+In Section~\ref{intro cluster} we cover the background on the cluster expansion - our primary technique throughout the paper.
+We provide the glossary of notations in Section~\ref{intro notations}.
+Section~\ref{sec mainres} is dedicated to the statement of our main results, while Section~\ref{sec:extensions of main res} covers their extensions to multipartite and random graphs.
+We apply our main results to various optimization problems in Section~\ref{sec appl}.
+Finally, we present the proofs of the main results in Section~\ref{sec proofs} and finish by discussing the results and further questions in Section~\ref{sec future}.